Story Cutter Assistant

 Story Cutter works best when your chat prompt explains runtime, platform, and goals — but you can also supply a creative brief so the cut follows your plan, client notes, or show format.

-* **Attach a brief document** — Use the **paperclip (📎)** to add a file (for example PDF, Markdown, or plain text) **in the same conversation** as your transcript.
-The assistant treats it as **reference material** for selection and structure: section goals, tone, mandatory topics, brand language, and pacing notes all flow into how soundbites are chosen and ordered.
+Attach an outside document — Use the paperclip (📎) to attach any reference file in the same conversation as your transcript.
+The AI reads it alongside your footage and uses it to drive selection and structure.
+Anything in the document — section goals, mandatory topics, brand language, pacing notes, client feedback, or show formats — feeds directly into how soundbites are chosen and ordered.

-* **Create a brief in chat with `/creative brief`** — Type **`/creative brief`** in the composer to start a **planning-first** flow.
-The assistant outlines concepts, platforms, and notable moments with timecodes — **without** producing a paper cut yet.
-When you are ready, ask for the cut in the same thread; your prompt plus the brief context work together for the full pipeline.
+/creative brief— Type/creative briefin the composer to start a planning-first flow.
+The assistant outlines concepts, platforms, and notable moments with timecodes — without producing a paper cut yet.
+When you are ready, ask for the cut in the same thread; your brief context and prompt work together for the full pipeline.

-**When to use it:** Long transcripts, multi-section deliverables, or any time the default prompt is not enough to capture **editorial intent** (e.g. “Act 1 must establish X before we cut to the demo”).
+When to use it: Long transcripts, multi-section deliverables, or any time a plain prompt isn’t enough to capture editorial intent — for example, “Act 1 must establish the problem before we cut to the product demo.”
+The more context the AI has, the more intentional the selection.

 When a transcript is attached, Story Cutter needs to know which Premiere Pro timeline your footage lives on.
 This is what allows it to insert clips in the right place.